telerik/kendo-ui-core/docs/web/combobox/overview.md

         });
     </script>

-#### Use a jQuery Selector

-Initialize the ComboBox by using a jQuery selector:
+#### Initialize the ComboBox by binding it to a local data array

+The ComboBox can be bound to local data arrays via the [DataSource component](/framework/datasource/overview) - an abstraction for local and remote data.
+Local arrays are appropriate for limited value options.

+###### Example

     <input id="comboBox" />